sec-js/PhishingKitTracker/README.md

 RAW_FOLDER = '/tmp/raw/'
 TEMP_FOLDER = '/tmp/tt'
 ```
 Once you've changed them you can run the script and take a long rest.
 It will navigate through the `RAW_FOLDER`, grab the `.zip` files and tries to compute code similarity between them.
 At the very end it will save results into `OUTPUT_FILE`.
-From now you can import sucha a file into your favorite spreadsheet processor and elaborate the code similarity.
+From now you can import such a a file into your favorite spreadsheet processor and elaborate the code similarity.

 So far the python script is able to only compare zip tracked phishingkit, for different compressed format it's still work in progress.